—and 2 Incredible Ways to Savor the Place Even More

 From here, you’ll be able to swoon at vast views of the Pacific, the island’s volcanoes, and its spectacular coastline.
 You’ll also be treated to vistas of hidden waterfalls.

 Bonus points: Led by an FAA-Certified Flight Instructor, this package lets you take the flight controls.
-The affect?
+The effect?
 In a word: Empowering.

 2. Past: Feast at Mokapu Lu’au